ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### Fonts

 The main font used in the entirety of the website is "'Roboto', sans-serif".
-For the 'TECH' part of the logo I opted for 'Share Tech', sans-serif which has somewhat of a digital fill to it.
+For the 'TECH' part of the logo I opted for 'Share Tech', sans-serif which has somewhat of a digital feel to it.
 The 'Share Tech' font is also used for the headings across the site.
 Both fonts were imported using Google Fonts API.

 ### Structure